Andrew Chatto: Chatto & Windus

-The poet John Campbell (1777–1844) is said, during the height of the Napoleonic Wars to have induced a group of authors to drink to the health of Napoleon on the basis that he had once shot a publisher.
-Mark Twain told the Authors' Club in London in 1899 that It is of service to an author to have a lawyer, there is something so disagreeable in having a personal contact with a publisher.
-It is better to have a lawyerand lose your case.
-Clearly relations between authors and their publishers were often fraught, and the risk of bad relations increased when publishers were less than honest in their dealings.
-Despite his speech, Chatto enjoyed very good relations with Mark Twain.

 When Chatto took over from Hotten, there were a number of legacy problems, resulting in part from Hotten's somewhat shady business practices.
-In particular, Hotten had alienated the poet Algernon Charles Swinburne by paying him little if any of the profits from the publication of his Poems and Ballads which had sold well.
+In particular, Hotten had alienated the poet Algernon Charles Swinburne by paying him little if any of the profits from the publication of his Poems and Ballads, which had sold well.
 Chatto mended fences by sending Swinburne a cheque for £50 and a formal request to publish his work.
 Chatto subsequently published Swinburne's Bothwell.

-Peters contrasted Chatto who was not only an active and successful publisher, but an honest one, compared with Hotten, who was something of a rogue.
+The biographer Catherine Peters contrasted Chatto who was "not only an active and successful publisher, but an honest one", compared with Hotten, "who was something of a rogue".
 Hotten had spent years in the United States and knew more about American literature than any other publisher in London.
 He made ruthless use of this knowledge to pirate works by American authors, as few had taken any steps to copyright their work in England.